JBR90/hello-world/README.md

 # hello-world
 First repository

-I am starting on my jouney to become a web devloper.
+I am starting on my jouney to become a web developer.